sparkfun/Qwiic_OLED_Base_Py/README.md

 def runExample():

-    #  These three lines of code are all you need to initialize the
-    #  OLED and print the splash screen.
+    #  These lines of code are all you need to initialize the OLED and print the splash screen.

-    #  Before you can start using the OLED, call begin() to init
-    #  all of the pins and configure the OLED.
+    #  Before you can start using the OLED, call begin() to init all of the pins and configure the OLED.

     print("\nSparkFun Micro OLED Hello Example\n")